ronchi/anagram-toxic/README.md

 # anagram-toxic
-A New York Chapter Kaggle Contender
+A New York Chapter Kaggle Competition Contender